The Innovation Lab: High-tech hardware, including large-screen computers and a 3D printer

-Foxcroft was the first girls’ school in Virginia to become part of Purdue University’s EPICS (Engineering Projects in Community Service Learning) High Program — which is a prime example of how we make STEM subjects compelling for students, whether they think of themselves as being science/math-oriented or not.
+Foxcroft was the first academic girls-only prep school in Virginia to become part of Purdue University’s EPICS (Engineering Projects in Community Service Learning) High Program — which is a prime example of how we make STEM subjects compelling for students, whether they think of themselves as being science/math-oriented or not.

 EPICS is a design-based service learning program through which student teams provide engineering solutions for local non-profits.
 Our “clients” include schools, therapeutic horseback riding centers, the humane society, and a history museum.
 Projects built range from an agility course for dogs, wheelchair-accessible picnic tables, and a grain bin to elegant podiums for the new conference room in Court.

 A fun and stimulating girls-only competition in which teams of 3-4 solve real-world problems that draw on STEM skills.
 Created and hosted by Foxcroft's STEM faculty, it draws nearly 200 participants each year to compete in separate middle and high school divisions.